 Your child knows what you think of them.
 They can sense it.
 They are brilliant at this.
 So best make sure they have one that helps them!

 You have to find a way to deal with your fear.
 According to Dr. Shefali Tsabary, fear is the number one obstacle in the parent-child relationship.
 It is huge.
 It underpins all of our emotions.
 And we all have it.
 It would be impossible to parent with no fear.
 However, being able to recognize when you are being run by fear is an important step towards helping your child and being able to meet his/her needs.

 If you feel that you might need some more help in supporting yourself, take a look at a few of my other blog posts in this series on ADHD.
 And if you have any questions, you can always drop me a note, I’d love to hear from you.

 I hope that this helps you understand the power of and need to support yourself in your parenting journey with a child with ADHD.

 It’s much easier for us to see the negative effects of our child having unmet needs and know that in order for them to thrive they have to have their basic needs met.
 We are no different!
 When we, as moms, have unmet needs, we are not at our best, and when we are in this place of depletion and exhaustion, we cannot help our child to thrive.
 We have to be on top of our game in order to help our child be on top of his/hers.

 I know you have the best of intentions.
 We all do.
 The problem with us moms is that we can go far too far on next to no fuel and it really does no-one any favours!

 Let my words ring in your ears: don’t push yourself too far.
 You will crash, it’s only a matter of time.

-Make sure you learn what it is you need, give it to yourself and re-fuel before you hit empty!
+Make sure you learn what it is you need, give it to yourself and refuel before you hit empty!
 And get yourself a copy of both the workbooks I mention here in this post.
 They will really help you!